captswag/shell-scripting-101/10-functions/README.md

 ## Recursion

-Functions can be recursive, here's a simple example of factorial function (which I wrote own my own).
+Functions can be recursive, here's a simple example of factorial function.